Banking in Australia: Impact of Basel Accords

-Australia has implemented successive Basel accords through the Australian Prudential Regulation Authority (APRA), which is responsible for setting prudential standards for authorised deposit‑taking institutions.
+Australia has implemented Basel III through the Australian Prudential Regulation Authority (APRA), which is responsible for setting prudential standards for authorised deposit‑taking institutions.
 APRA has generally adopted a conservative approach, applying requirements that are stricter than the minimum standards set by the Basel Committee on Banking Supervision.

 Under Basel II and Basel III, Australian banks were required to hold higher levels of Common Equity Tier 1 capital and to meet new liquidity and funding standards.
 The Liquidity Coverage Ratio was introduced in 2015, supported by a Committed Liquidity Facility provided by the Reserve Bank of Australia until 2022, when increased government bond issuance allowed banks to meet the standard without central bank support.

-The implementation of the Net Stable Funding Ratio in 2018 reduced reliance on short‑term wholesale funding, a vulnerability exposed during the Global Financial Crisis.
-APRA has also required the four major banks to hold additional capital buffers reflecting their systemic importance.
+The implementation of the Net Stable Funding Ratio in 2018 reduced reliance on short‑term wholesale funding, a vulnerability exposed during the 2008 financial crisis.
+APRA also required the four major banks to hold additional capital buffers reflecting their systemic importance.

 The adoption of Basel 3.1 reforms, scheduled for full effect in 2026, is expected to increase capital requirements for residential mortgage lending and small business exposures.
 While these measures are intended to enhance financial stability, they have also contributed to tighter lending standards and lower returns on equity for Australian banks.

 History

 Early history

-The Oriental Bank, one of Australia's earliest bank buildings, located in Melbourne, circa 1870s.
+Oriental Bank, one of Australia's earliest bank buildings, located in Melbourne, circa 1870s.
 The bank went out of business in around 1884 and was demolished shortly afterwards.